hlnicholls/nf-postgwas/README.md

 Docker needs to be installed on your system.
 Instructions for installing Docker can be found [here](https://docs.docker.com/get-docker/).

-**Databases can be downloaded from: [huggingface.co/datasets/hlnicholls/postgwas-db-grch38-2025-11](https://huggingface.co/datasets/hlnicholls/postgwas-db-grch38-2025-11)**
+**Several databases need to be mounted to the docker container to run the pipeline.
+These can be be downloaded from: [huggingface.co/datasets/hlnicholls/postgwas-db-grch38-2025-11](https://huggingface.co/datasets/hlnicholls/postgwas-db-grch38-2025-11)**

+**Only an example 1000 genomes reference panel is given.
+You will also need to mount your own LD reference panel for accurate LD calculations.**

 Pull the docker image and run it with the following commands (volume mounts will need to modified for your input data):